MicrosoftDocs/msteams-docs/msteams-platform/overview-solution.md

         **Extend your app across Microsoft 365**
     :::column-end:::
     :::column span="2":::
-You can preview your Teams apps running in other high usage Microsoft 365 experiences with Teams JavaScript client SDK v2 Preview.
+You can preview your Teams apps running in other high usage Microsoft 365 experiences with the latest Teams JavaScript client library.

         > [!div class="nextstepaction"]
         > [Extend your app](m365-apps/overview.md)